University of Bolton, Deane Road, Bolton. BL3 5AB

 Back to menu

 Do you want to gain a qualification in teaching and supporting learning in higher or professional education whilst further developing your skills and knowledge?
 Do you also need the flexibility of online learning?
-This programme is ideal if you have relevant experience, are currently employed in higher or professional education, and aspire to gain professional recognition.
+If you are employed at the University of Bolton, one of its partners or, you are employed as an NHS healthcare educational professional then this programme is ideal if you have relevant experience, and aspire to gain professional recognition.

 Award: